Democrito/repositorios/OLED/Lines/readme.md

 Point 1 writes to memory and point 2 reads from memory, and those read data are sent to an SPI or I2C bus.

 When going from point 2 to point 1, the memory is "cleared".
 Actually, at this point, what happens is that the wallpaper gets loaded and destroys everything that was in memory before.

-To start familiarizing yourself with the circuit, [**go here**](https://github.com/Democrito/repositorios/tree/master/OLED/Lines/Simple_examples), it's the simplest example out there.
+This is so because just before creating the first line the wallpaper is loaded.

 ## Test of the 4 points in the corners